 Museum The main museum will be in this room, which is a large room and will have exhibits from the 70s to 90s, all usable with chairs so you can spend hours using your favorite machine from your past.
 There will be lists so you can copy them into your computers and access to software.

 This second room will be for Virtual Reality, clubs and community projects, demonstrations, videos showing programs from the past and retro/computer clubs who want to use the museum.

 There are around 2 workshop rooms in the premises :-

 Sample of workshop

-In the premises there will be 3 workshop rooms specific for Virtual Reality :-
+In the premises there will be spaces to use Virtual Reality equipment without being disturbed :-

 VR Workshop, this also will be covering Mixed Reality like the Microsoft Hololense

 In the premises there are nothing structural work to be done just redecoration, flooring and replacement ceiling tiles.

 The Entrance will also be used as a Museum Shop, selling a range of retro computers like Commodore or Sinclair, so you can take home a little bit of computer history and have fun using it.
 We will have memorabilia like Amiga or BBC computer mugs and so on.
 This will help with the continued funding for the museum for years to come along side with entrance charges, workshop usage charges etc.

 - Furniture for the Workshops and Museum